Concessionary admission prices are at the bottom, read on for some essential information below....

 There are two disabled parking bays outside the Model Village entrance.
 However, this is a local authority owned pay & display car park that serves all amenities in the area, the Model Village has no ownership or control of it.
 Torbay council does not offer concessions at this car park.
 The machine nearest the disabled bays, and our entrance, accepts card payments, you can also pay using the RingGo app.

 Assistance dogs are welcome throughout the park.

-(all other dogs are welcome in the park too, except for the tearoom, as long as they are kept on a lead)
+(all other dogs are welcome in the park too, except for the Coffee shop, as long as they are kept on a lead)

 Refreshments and an accessible toilets are available at the top of the gardens (at the start and end of the visit), so you may wish to consider using these at the start of your visit.

 Levels of disability and ability vary greatly from person to person and everyone's situation is different.
 If you are still unsure, the best thing we can suggest is to come visit and see for yourself.

 You can make your own assessment with regards to access from the viewing terrace just inside the park, and you need to be certain that you are comfortable managing the slopes in and out of the gardens.
 If you find it is not possible for you then anyone in your party, deciding to leave, can request an appropriate refund within 10 minutes of admission.